-Properties in Ada County within Boise City's area of impact but outside Boise City limits are assessed property taxes by some of all of the following: the School District, Ada County, the Ada County Highway District, the Emergency Medical System, Ada Community Library, Whitney Fire Protection District, North Ada County Fire and Rescue, Pest Extermination, and some other special districts.
+Properties in Ada County within Boise City's area of impact but outside Boise City limits are assessed property taxes by the School District, Ada County, the Ada County Highway District, the Emergency Medical System, Ada Community Library, Whitney Fire Protection District, Pest Extermination, and some other special districts.
 Upon annexation into the City, the fire district, the library district, and the pest extermination district taxes are eliminated from tax bills and Boise City's taxes are added.